 Unlike many SUVs, the Acura MDX has four-valve combustion chambers, the best approach to optimum performance with excellent fuel efficiency and very low emissions.

 Valves are clustered near the center of the bore to minimize combustion chamber volume and to provide ample squish area.
 A 10.0:1 compression ratio helps maximize thermal efficiency, power output, and fuel mileage.
 One centrally located camshaft per bank is driven by a fiberglass-reinforced toothed belt.
 Head gaskets are made of high-strength materials to contain combustion pressures.

 VARIABLE VALVE TIMING AND LIFT ELECTRONIC CONTROL (VTEC™)

-At 4100 rpm, the MDX's powertrain control module commands the VTEC system to switch intake valve operation to the high-speed mode.
+At 4400 rpm, the MDX's powertrain control module commands the VTEC system to switch intake valve operation to the high-rpm mode.
 In response, an electric spool valve opens to route pressurized oil to small pistons within the intake-valve rocker arms.
 These pistons then slide to lock the three rocker arms provided for each cylinder together.
 As a result, both intake valves follow a central high-lift, longer-duration cam lobe.
 The switching process takes just 0.1 second and is undetectable by the driver.